parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-5/repo/README.txt

 	  -t <threads>          Number of OpenMP threads to run -s <segments>         Number of segments to process -e <energy groups>    Number of energy groups
-	  -p <segs per thread>  Number of segments per OpenMP offload task
+	  -p <segs per thread>  Number of segments per offload region

 	If no options are specified, then a default set of parameters will automatically be run.
-These parameters reflect the approximate per node work load for a full core reactor simulation (the the number of geometry segments has been signficantly reduced to reduce runtime while preserving the computational profile).
+These parameters reflect the approximate per node work load for a full core reactor simulation (the the number of geometry segments has been significantly reduced to reduce runtime while preserving the computational profile).

 ==============================================================================
 Advanced Compilation, Debugging, Optimization, and Profiling
 ==============================================================================

-There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
+Compilation flags should be adjusted in the Makefile to control optimization, debugging, and profiling.
+OpenMP specific flags will be used instead of CUDA flags.

 Here is a sample of the control panel at the top of the makefile:

-COMPILER    = g++ # Or your preferred compiler supporting OpenMP offloading OPTIMIZE    = yes
+COMPILER    = g++
+OPTIMIZE    = yes
 DEBUG       = no
 PROFILE     = no
-TABLE       ?= no
+OFFLOAD     = yes  //New flag for OpenMP offloading TARGET      = your_target // Target specification for OpenMP offloading

 Explanation of Flags:

-COMPILER <g++> - This selects your compiler (must support OpenMP offloading).
+COMPILER <g++> - This selects your compiler (a C++ compiler with OpenMP 5.0 support).

-OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.
+OPTIMIZE - Adds compiler optimization flags (e.g., -O3).

-DEBUG - Adds the compiler flag "-g".
+DEBUG - Adds compiler debug flags (e.g., -g).

-PROFILE - Adds the compiler flag "-pg".
+PROFILE - Adds compiler profiling flags (e.g., -pg).

+OFFLOAD - Enables OpenMP offloading.

+TARGET - Specifies the offloading target.

 ===============================================================================
 SimpleMOC-kernel Strawman Reactor Defintion